Merahkee/Reporting/ParseFolderForSingleInputFile/ReadMe.txt

 //Open the UserInputFile.txt and edit the required field as per the instruction given to the file UserInputFile.txt

+//avigate to the ParseFolder in your PC Open parse.bat file Replace path where the timestamp files are located after dir, it should be like shown below. dir your_folderpath /b /a-d > ipaddress.txt

 //excecute the parse.bat file from the ParseFolder directory parse.bat